-Taqnia (Saudi Arabia), the Ukrainian Scientific Research Institute of Aviation Technology (UkrNIIAT), Altis Holding (Ukraine) and Broetje-Automation (Germany) will involve in the development of the aviation plant.
+Taqnia (Saudi Arabia), the Ukrainian Scientific Research Institute of Aviation Technology (UkrNIIAT), Altis Holding (Ukraine) and Broetje-Automation (Germany) will be involved in the development of the aviation plant.

-AN-132 light airlifter will be the first aircraft to be built at the new aviation complex under the finalised arrangements.
+The AN-132 light airlifter became the first aircraft built at the new aviation complex, UOP Aircraft cluster, under the finalised arrangements.

 AN-132 design and features

-The AN-132 will retain the best characteristics of AN-32 including high thrust-to-weight ratio for operations in hot and high conditions.
+The AN-132 will retain the best characteristics of An-32, including a high thrust-to-weight ratio for operations in hot and high conditions.
 It will also offer reliability and flexibility to operators.

 AN-132 will have the capability to land on unprepared runways where other transport aircraft fail to operate.
 It will be used for the transportation of troops and light vehicles in standard configuration, but can be configured for airdropping of paratroopers or cargo and MEDEVAC roles.

 The AN-132 will be equipped with an advanced glass cockpit accommodating two crew members.
 This cockpit will integrate navigation systems from Honeywell and systems and equipment aboard the aircraft will meet all modern standards.